 Creating the perfect seating plan for your event does not need to be challenging!
 So long as you are equipped with the knowledge on how to go about tackling the seating task, you can do it with ease.

 We had the pleasure of speaking with event planner, Vanda High from Vanda High Events here in Manhattan to help guide us in creating the perfect seating plan.
 Here are her words of wisdom!

 Deciding how to seat your guests takes diplomacy and common sense.
 There is really no right or wrong way, however, there are basic seating chart guidelines that can make the job easier and hopefully more successful.

 This working floorplan should be created once the bride has a pretty good idea of her guest count which is usually 3 to 4 weeks before the wedding.
-While it can be done earlier, there will mostly likely be last minute changes that can substantially throw off the entire seating plan.
+While it can be done earlier, there will most likely be last-minute changes that can substantially throw off the entire seating plan.

 But, as with everything, there are exceptions:

 - 36” round seats 4 or 5 guests — primarily used in the cocktail space.

 - 42” round seats 5 to 7 guests